The typical design work flow

 - When the sketch is finished it can be used to make a

-- When needed, the solid (volume) can be further modified by cutting holes in it or adding new solids to it.
+- When needed, the volume can be further modified by cutting holes in it or adding new features (volume segments) to it.
 This is

 normally done by locating a new 2D sketch on a proper

-face of the original solid.
+face of the original volume.
 This sketch is then used to add or cut new volumes in the original solid.
 This

 procedure is repeated until the part is finished.
 If it is impossible to locate a new sketch on an already designed face,